ahmsay/Solidvessel/README.md

 - Data enrichment (add millions of records for prod environment)
 - Monitoring (Prometheus, Grafana etc)
 - Maybe it's time to create a frontend ??
-- CQRS
+- Apply CQRS in one of the microservices
-- Migration to Kafka
+- Migration from RabbitMQ to Kafka
 - Microservice with different framework
 - Microservice with different programming language